bazelbuild/rules_swift/doc/proto_migration.md

 ```

 This removes the guesswork of trying to determine what the module name will be,
-and it allow engineers to work with the new swift_proto_library targets exactly the same
+and it allows engineers to work with the new `swift_proto_library` targets exactly the same
-way they would if these were swift_library targets they had written by hand,
+way they would if these were `swift_library` targets they had written by hand,
 except the source files are generated for them.

 ### 2. Implicit, internal proto compiler and runtime dependencies.